grimmpp/home-assistant-eltako/docs/plug-and-play/readme.md

 Take those over on the *Devices* page, where every candidate is listed with its possible EEPs and device models.

+### Devices appear while the bus is still being read

+Nobody waits for the end of the scan.
+Reading the bus of a FAM14 takes minutes - position by position, then memory row by memory row - and every position which answered is **adopted as soon as it is unambiguous** (`_adopt_while_scanning`, every `ADOPT_INTERVAL` seconds).
+The device list of the web ui therefore fills up during the search, the progress card counts along ("7 devices found and added so far"), and a scan which is interrupted by a timeout or a restart leaves everything it had already identified behind instead of nothing.

+What becomes clear only later - the senders taught into an actuator are known once *its* memory was read - simply appears in one of the next passes.
+The passes are paced instead of running after every single position, because each of them which finds something rewrites the options of the config entry (one write per gateway, not one per device).

+That last point is what makes the timing delicate: Home Assistant reloads a gateway whose options changed, and a reload closes the serial port **under the running scan**.
+So the reload of a gateway whose bus is busy is *postponed* (`core/integration.async_reload_entry`) and carried out when the bus is free again (`async_flush_pending_reloads`, at the end of the run and after every bus operation).
+In other words: the configuration is written immediately - which is what the web ui lists - and the entities of the new devices follow with one single reload at the end of the scan.

 ## After the detection